José Clavet

 José Manuel "Pepo" Clavet González de Castejón (/es/; (Note: In isolation, José and Manuel are pronounced /es/ and /es/ respectively.) born 11 September 1965 in Madrid) is a former tennis player from Spain.

 He only played seventeen ATP matches during his professional career, but after retiring from professional tennis, he became a tennis coach.
-He has previously coached his brother Francisco and fellow countrymen Àlex Corretja, Fernando Verdasco, Tommy Robredo and Feliciano López.
-He is currently the coach of Russian player Karen Khachanov.
+He has previously coached his brother Francisco and fellow countrymen Àlex Corretja, Fernando Verdasco, Tommy Robredo, Feliciano López and Karen Khachanov.
+He is currently the coach of Spanish player Alejandro Davidovich Fokina.